illBeRoy/pysoup/README.md

 ### usage

+`$ soup init` - creates a new soup.yaml configuration file in the current working directory, with the given parameters.

+`$ soup set` - change or set the attribute of an existing configuration in the current working directory.

+`$ soup add` - adds a new dependency to the configuration in the current working directory.

-`$ soup install` - read the configuration in the current working directory, create a virtualenv at that directory and install the dependencies specified.
+`$ soup install` - reads the configuration in the current working directory, creates a virtualenv at that directory and installs the dependencies specified.

 ### disclaimer